viglesiasce/cloud-run-kustomize-example/README.md

 ## Intro

-This repo shows an example of using declarative configuration for Cloud Run (`service.yaml`) and managing that configuration for use in many environments using Kustomize.
+This repo shows an example of using declarative configuration for Cloud Run (`service.yaml`) and managing that configuration for use in many environments using [Kustomize](https://kustomize.io/), a template-free way to customize application configuration.

 Kustomize allows you to take a base yaml and then apply incremental patches for various use cases.
 For example, you may want mostly the same configuration across development and production but with some small tweaks.